doselect/ccplatform-docs/source/index.md

 Math, String manipulation, Graph, Dynamic programming, API
 ### Test cases

-* **Description of each test case and test generator** if using random in test case generator, make sure to use fixed seed to generate same test cases
+* **Description of each test case and test generator** This should also contain the weightage for each test case in order to distinguish difficult test cases from easy ones.
+If using random in test case generator, make sure to use fixed seed to generate same test cases
 * **Input file(s):** 1 or more input files
 * **Output file(s):** 1 or more output files
 * **Testing script (optional):** The test script which will be used to evaluate the solution (for example, in case of OS state evaluation)